aimee-mcneil-melville/ToDo-Full-Stack/doc/migrating-from-webpack-to-vite.md

 npm i -w $PACKAGE  -D vite vitest @vitejs/plugin-react @vitest/coverage-c8
 ```

-# Remove a bunch of shit from the package.json
+# Remove a bunch of stuff from the package.json

 - [ ] remove the whole jest key
 - [ ] remove the whole babel key